 The analysis was conducted using the CalEEMod Model, Version 2013.2.2.
-For purposes of this analysis the project has been evaluated with consideration to the subdivision of the subject property for purposes of creating a 19-unit residential development on approximately 1.66 acres of land at a density of approximately 11.4 dwelling units/acre; consistent with the applicable Medium Density Residential (5.0-12.0 dwelling units/acre) planned land use designation of the Fresno General Plan.
+For purposes of this analysis the project has been evaluated with consideration to the subdivision of the subject property for purposes of creating an 13-unit single family residential development on approximately 1.13 acres of land at a density of approximately 11.5 dwelling units/acre; consistent with the applicable Medium Density Residential (5.0-12.0 dwelling units/acre) planned land use designation of the Fresno General Plan.